amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

 s184303 has 0 credit left due to the large training of the model.
+We managed to add credit from one of the other team members to the project so the deployment is able to run in the cloud.

 ## Overall discussion of project